 La Vela, Angel Island: located in the North of the Sea of Cortez, you can spot marine life of all shapes and sizes; from curious and playful sea lions, colourful Nudibranchs and schools of Mobule Rays.

 El Arrayo, Punta Martir: A sea wall dive which extends down past 40m (120ft) and this wall inhabits a lot of marine life including multiple species of moray eels, seahorses and schools of reef fish.
-In August and September there are juvenile sea lions everywhere, a rally fun experience.
+In August and September there are juvenile sea lions everywhere, a really fun experience.

 El Lavadero, Las Animas: This is a spiritual dive site where each jack in the school of jacks represent a lost soul which all swim around the pinnacle of this dive site.
 The jacks are often joined by schools of tuna and the main spectacle; Hammerhead sharks.